TheAcharya/csv2notion-neo/tests/README.md

 - All 50+ CLI arguments and switches validation
 - Argument parsing and type conversion
 - Token format validation (ntn_ and secret_ prefixes)
+- URL validation (Notion.so domain and protocol validation)
 - Error handling for invalid arguments
 - Edge cases and boundary conditions
 - Version and help functionality